ThatXliner/Pytemplate/CONTRIBUTING.md

 If there's a `[skip ci]` message, put it in the description (i.e., two lines below the title)

-#### Commit message emojis and meaning
+#### Commit message emojis and meaning.

-NOTICE: Any emoji specified here _are **not**_ only limited to only one skin tone: This list just includes one for simplicity.
-Also, **it is preferred to use Github flavored markdown emoji shortcuts for it will automatically take care of different encoding schemes et cetera.
-If there are more shortcuts not listed here, let me know.** [Contact me](#owner-thatxliner-bryan-hu).

-It is recommended to stick to one constuct in a commit message: either completely use [**GFM emoji shortcuts**](https://gist.github.com/rxaviers/7360908 "Complete list of github markdown emoji markup") or use Unicode emojis.
+It is recommended to stick to one constuct in a commit message: either completely use [**GFM emoji shortcuts**](https://gist.github.com/rxaviers/7360908 "Complete list of github markdown emoji markup") or use Unicode emojis. **Limit the emojis up to 5 per commit title.**

 Inspired by [gitmoji](https://gitmoji.carloscuesta.me) and @t9md's [emoji convention](https://github.com/t9md/atom-vim-mode-plus#commit-emoji-convention)